lynxoskar/ai_2025/Main.md

 #### The Gutenberg Analogy

-> "Writing has been around for long, but only when everybody reads it makes sense for a Gutenberg revolution"
+> "Writing has been around for long, but only when many can read it makes sense for a Gutenberg revolution"

 - Ideas existed for decades
 - Enablers made implementation possible